In a fresh report from NCDC today,Nigeria has recorded 417 new coronavirus cases, total infections skyrockets to 49,485

-The DG said the Centre was working very hard to bring the sample collection centres closer to the patients, adding that they are working with secondary and tertiary facilities across the country so that anyone that comes into a hospital can have their test done if they need to.* TEXT ADS**
+The DG said the Centre was working very hard to bring the sample collection centres closer to the patients, adding that they are working with secondary and tertiary facilities across the country so that anyone that comes into a hospital can have their test done if they need to.* BEST DEALS & OFFERS*

 ◊Order Ultimate Virtual Soccer Hacks and Secretes to Win 100k Daily --CLICK HERE

 ◊Register Your Business Name With CAC and Get it in less than 2 weeks--CLICK HERE